 Estrella Morente, 2002

-'At The Top Of The Cerro De Palomares' takes us straight to the hills of Granada, where both Estrella and this song of popular verses were born.
-For this spirited tangos Estrella is accompanied by the Carmonas and Habichuelas - cousins and uncles whose names form a roll-call of the most innovative musicians of late 20th century flamenco (notably the Carmonas as Ketama, the cutting-edge flamenco-blues-rock group).
-They are the extended family she has grown up with in the Albaicin, Granada's medieval quarter by the spectacular Moorish Alhambra Palace.
-Close by is the Sacromonte hill where several of Estrella's songs were recorded in the natural atmosphere of the caves - the traditional hill-side homes of the gypsy population from whose clans Estrella, like many of Spain's best flamenco guitarists, singers and dancers, has emerged.
+"At The Top Of The Cerro De Palomares" takes us straight to the hills of Granada, where both Estrella and this song of popular verses were born.
+For this spirited tango, Estrella is accompanied by the Carmonas and Habichuelas -- cousins and uncles whose names form a roll-call of the most innovative musicians of late 20th century flamenco (notably the Carmonas as Ketama, the cutting-edge flamenco-blues-rock group).
+They are the extended family she has grown up with in the Albaicin, Granada's medieval quarter near the spectacular Moorish Alhambra palace.
+Close by is the Sacromonte hill, where several of Estrella's songs were recorded in the natural atmosphere of the caves -- the traditional hill-side homes of the Gypsy population from whose clans Estrella, like many of Spain's best flamenco guitarists, singers and dancers, has emerged.

-The upbeat atmosphere of the two tangos 'At The Top Of The Cerro De Palomares' (2) and 'Pepico's Tangos' (10), their lyrics full of popular riddle-like sayings, and the swinging bulerias 'Pilgrims' (8) is infectious.
-They capture Estrella in the bosom of her flamenco family - with some songs recorded in the Sacromonte Cueva del Curro and others in La Kaleta, the small studios overlooking the sea in Cadiz.
-Various recording places were chosen - to bring out particular atmospheres and the playing styles of the different guitarists.
+The upbeat atmosphere of the two tangos "At The Top Of The Cerro De Palomares" and "Pepico's Tangos" -- with their lyrics full of popular riddle-like sayings -- and the swinging bulerias "Pilgrims" is infectious.
+They capture Estrella in the bosom of her acclaimed flamenco family, with some songs recorded in the Sacromonte Cueva del Curro and others in La Kaleta, the small studios overlooking the sea in Cadiz.
+Various recording places were selected to bring out particular atmospheres and the playing styles of the different guitarists.

 One of the exceptional joys of the album is that, as well as the more upbeat 'bulerias' and 'tangos' (rhythms that just ask to be danced to), Estrella sings classic 'deep song' in ways that make it definitively her own.
 Flamenco is nothing more or less than the personal re-creation of traditional forms in a way that speaks passionately in the moment.
-That Estrella is only 20 and can do this effortlessly without forcing anything is astounding.
-It is the reason why the Spanish press have heaped nothing but praise upon her and the disc.
+That Estrella was only 20 at the time of this recording, and could do this so effortlessly without forcing anything, is astounding.
+It is the reason why the Spanish press heaped nothing but praise upon her and the album.

-Therecord gains its name 'My Songs and A Poem' from Moguer, the poem of Nobel prize-winning poet Juan Ramon Jimenez.
-Its music, as with most of the other songs on the album, has been composed especially by Estrella's father, the renowned flamenco singer and producer, Enrique Morente: "It was the line 'My life was a leap, revolution, permanent shipwreck' which made me write the music for this poem."
-Jimenez, who died in exile in Puerto Rico, came from the village of Moguer in Huelva, the birthplace of Cristobal Columbus.
-Like Columbus he left Moguer for the 'new world', the Americas.
-Like him he returned but was later exiled.
+"It was the line 'My life was a leap, revolution, permanent shipwreck' which made me write the music for this poem."
+Jimenez, who died in exile in Puerto Rico, came from the village of Moguer in Huelva, the birthplace of Columbus.
+Like Columbus, he left Moguer for the 'new world,' the Americas.
+Like him, too, he returned but was later exiled.
 Estrella's voice takes us on his restless journey.
-Recorded first in Morente's home studio in the Albaicin, it was completed in La Kaleta looking onto the same sea which infuses the song.
+Recorded first in Morente's home studio in the Albaicin, it was completed in La Kaleta -- looking out onto the same sea which infuses the song.

-Her other distinguished uncle, Jose Carbonell Montoyita, accompanies her for 'Gallery' (12), an old 'taranta en tono Rondena' (from Ronda).
-Brother of Estrella's mother, the dancer Aurora Carbonell, Montoyita has accompanied Estrella since she was a child, taking her with him when he played.
+Her other distinguished uncle, Jose Carbonell Montoyita, accompanies her for "Gallery," an old 'taranta en tono Rondena' (from Ronda).
+Brother of Estrella's mother, Montoyita has accompanied Estrella since she was a child, taking her with him when he played.

-A very special dynamic is established between Estrella and Jerez musician Alfredo Lagos - the main guitarist for the album and presently Estrella's main touring accompanist.
+A very special dynamic is established between Estrella and Jerez musician Alfredo Lagos - the main guitarist for the album and Estrella's main touring accompanist.
 For flamenco to work, the empathy between singer and guitarist is all.
-The guitarist exists to evoke the right ambience for the singer to realise the meanings they wish to give to the words in performance.
-Just listen to their interaction on the breathtaking 'Solea Grana' (11) when Lagos creates a poignant style which shapes itself to Estrella's voice.
-With the versatile Lagos, Estrella moves from deep song to the stirring bulerias 'Let Sunday Come', lifting her skirt to click her heels and dance as she sings.
+The guitarist exists to evoke precisely the right ambience, so that the singer can realise the meanings intended for the words in performance.
+Just listen to their interaction on the breathtaking "Solea Grana" when Lagos creates a poignant style which shapes itself to Estrella's voice.
+With the versatile Lagos, Estrella moves from deep song to the stirring bulerias "Let Sunday Come," lifting her skirt to click her heels and dance as she sings.

-'For Pastora' - Estrella's moving composition for Pastora Pavon 'La Nina de Los Peines' (The Girl of The Combs), one of the most influential flamenco singers of the 20th century - is a tribute which defines where Estrella's own inspiration stems.
-Its vivid narrative captures Pavon on Good Friday on a Seville balcony as the Virgin of the Macarena is processed past during the Easter Week processions.
+"For Pastora" -- Estrella's moving composition for Pastora Pavon 'La Nina de Los Peines' (The Girl of The Combs), one of the most influential flamenco singers of the 20th century -- is a tribute which defines from where Estrella's own inspiration stems.
+Its vivid narrative captures Pavon on Good Friday, on a Seville balcony, as the Virgin of the Macarena is paraded past during the Easter Week processions.
 Pavon's response to the Virgin is to sing a melody as fine as lace.
 Estrella hopes this voice, which she has heard in her dreams, has come to her through the breeze of time.